SATYAMSUMAN24/Activity_Timeline_Dashboard_Poc/README.md

 ## 🚀 Deployment

-By default, Replit runs the `dev` script for development.
+By default,  runs the `dev` script for development.
 For production:

 1. Run `npm run build` to create optimized build
 2. Deploy the `dist` folder to your hosting platform